STS-75: Tethered Satellite System

 The primary objective of STS-75 was to carry the Tethered Satellite System Reflight (TSS-1R) into orbit and to deploy it spaceward on a conducting tether.
 The mission also flew the United States Microgravity Payload (USMP-3) designed to investigate materials science and condensed matter physics.

 The TSS-1R mission was a reflight of TSS-1 which was flown onboard Space Shuttle Atlantis on STS-46 in July/August 1992.
 The Tether Satellite System circled the Earth at an altitude of 296 kilometers, placing the tether system within the rarefied electrically charged layer of the atmosphere known as the ionosphere.

 STS-75 mission scientists hoped to deploy the tether to a distance of 20.7 km.
-Over 19 km of the tether were deployed (over a period of 5 hours) before the tether broke.
+Over 19 km of the tether was deployed (over a period of 5 hours) before the tether broke.
 Many pieces of floating debris were produced by the plasma discharge and rupture of the tether, and some collided with it.
 The satellite remained in orbit for a number of weeks and was easily visible from the ground.